What you must tell us

-If your circumstances change it’s vital to tell us right away as it may affect the amount of Housing Benefit you qualify for – it’s the law.
+If your circumstances change you must tell us right away.
+Any change may affect the amount of Housing Benefit you qualify for – it’s the law.

-If a change in circumstances means you will get more housing benefit, a delay in letting us know may mean you miss out.
-If the change means you get less housing benefit we may pay you too much, which you will have to pay back.
+If the change means you will get more Housing Benefit and you don't tell us, you could miss out.
+If the change means you get less Housing Benefit we may pay you too much and you will have to pay it back.

 What counts as a change in circumstances?

-The following gives lots of information on the changes you must tell us about.
-Please read them all thoroughly.
-The changes may affect you, your partner’s, or anyone else living in your home’s circumstances.
+The following gives information on the changes you must tell us about.
+Please read them all.
+The changes may affect you, your partner, or anyone else living in your home.

 What if I do not report a change in circumstances?

-If you fail to report a change you may be committing an offence which could result in court action being taken against you.
-It could also mean you lose out on getting more housing benefit if you don’t tell us, or are slow to tell us.
+If you do not report a change you may be committing an offence.
+This could result in court action against you.
+It could also mean you lose out on getting more Housing Benefit if you don’t tell us, or are slow to tell us.